kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 When PodDisruptionConditions is enabled, the PodGC transitions the Pod to phase Failed in this scenario.

 Due to the above issues, we propose the following mitigation:
-Set phase=Failed when PodDisruptionConditions is enabled OR JobRecreatePodsWhenFailed is enabled in kubelet and PodGC.
+Set phase=Failed when PodDisruptionConditions is enabled OR JobPodReplacementPolicy is enabled in kubelet and PodGC.
-When JobRecreatePodsWhenFailed is enabled, but PodDisruptionConditions is disabled, we would just set the phase, but without adding the condition.
+When JobPodReplacementPolicy is enabled, but PodDisruptionConditions is disabled, we would just set the phase, but without adding the condition.

 ## Design Details